-\begin{proof} As (b) holds for $L^r$, the direction (a) $\Rightarrow$ (b) follows. \\ On the other hand, if (b) holds, an isomorphism is given by

-This linear map is well-defined and bijective by (b) i).
-Moreover by ii) (and also i)) it follows that the vectors $v_i$ generate the lattice $\Lambda \cap V_X$.
-Therefore $\Omega(\ZZ^r) = \Lambda \cap V_X$, which implies that $\Omega$ as well as its inverse map are integer maps, hence tropical morphisms. \end{proof}

-The tropical analogue $\calM_n := \calM_{0,n}, n \geq 3$ of the space of stable $n$-marked abstract curves is (a quotient of) the space of trees, or the tropical Grassmanian (see \cite[section 3]{GKM07}, and also \cite{SS04}, \cite{Mi07}).
-The fan $\calM_n$ is stratified by cones corresponding to combinatorial types of trees.
-A general curve (i.e. an element in the interior of a facet) is a $3$-valent metric tree.
-All facets are equipped with weight $1$. \\ The important thing is that, since $\calM_n \subseteq \RR^{\binom{n}{2}} / \text{Im}(\Phi_n)$ fulfills the balancing condition and therefore is a tropical cycle, our intersection-theoretic constructions from above are available on this moduli space.
-The coordinates in $\RR^{\binom{n}{2}}$ describe the metric of the tree, i.e. the $\{i,j\}$-entry measures the distance between the vertices adjacent to the leaves $x_i$ and $x_j$.
+The \emph{moduli space of (abstract smooth) $n$-marked rational tropical curves}, denoted by $\calM_n$, is the fan in $\RR^{\binom{n}{2}} / \text{Im}(\Phi_n)$ that parametrizes metric trees with positive lengths on the bounded edges (and infinite lengths on the unbounded edges).
+The explicit construction of this space can be found in \cite{SS03}, \cite{Mi07} and \cite[section 3]{GKM07}.
+The cones of $\calM_n$ are in one-to-one correspondence with combinatorial types of $n$-marked trees (with $2$-valent vertices removed), and the dimension of a cone equals the number of bounded edges in the respective combinatorial type.
+A general point in $\calM_n$ (i.e. an element in the interior of a facet) is a $3$-valent metric tree with $n-3$ bounded edges (hence $\dim(\calM_n) = n-3$).
+When all facets are equipped with weight $1$, $\calM_n$ fulfils the balancing condition.
+Hence $\calM_n$ is a tropical fan cycle.
+We denote the leaves by $x_1, \ldots, x_n$.
 If we work with $\calM_{n+1}$, the extra leaf is labelled by $x_0$.
-In the following we assume $n \geq 4$ ($\calM_3$ is just a point).
-Whenever we write $I|J$, we mean that $I$ and $J$ form a non-trivial partition of $[n] = \{1, \ldots, n\}$ (or of $\{0\} \cup [n]$ if we work with $\calM_{n+1}$).
-If $|I| \neq 1 \neq |J|$, such a partition describes a ray in $\calM_n$ generated by the abstract curve with only one bounded edge
+As $\calM_3$ is just a single point, we assume $n \geq 4$ in most cases. \\ The notation $I|J$ denotes a non-trivial partition of $[n] = \{1, \ldots, n\}$ (or of $\{0\} \cup [n]$ if we work with $\calM_{n+1}$) into the two disjoint subsets $I$ and $J$.
+In most cases --- the few exceptions will be mentioned --- we will consider this partition to be unordered.
+Occasionally, we use $I^c$ to denote the complement of $I$ and write $I|I^c$.
+If $|I| \neq 1 \neq |J|$, such a partition describes a ray in $\calM_n$ generated by the metric tree $V_{I|J} \in \calM_n$ with only one bounded edge: